Seven decades of exploring planetary interiors with rotating convection experiments: Introduction

+At higher criticality, the {TPC loosens, and the} cellular structures turn into convective Taylor columns, and then plumes and geostrophic turbulence (see e.g. the recent reviews by Kunnen \cite{kunnen2021_jot} and Ecke \& Shishkina \cite{ecke2023_arfm}). {More generally, whenever inertia antagonises the effect of rotation, i.e. when the Rossby number based on the measured velocity $Ro_U$ is finite, the TPC is partly violated and flow structures become anisotropic with a ratio of their axial to transverse length scale governed by the balance between Coriolis and inertia forces $l_z/l_\perp\sim Ro_U^{-1/3}$ \cite{brons2020_jfm1,brons2020_jfm2,billant2021_jfm}, see the reviews by Godeferd \& Moisy \cite{godeferd2015_amr} and Biferale \cite{biferale2021_jot} on how anisotropy determines rotating turbulence.}

-In planetary and experimental contexts ($Ek\to0$, $Ro\to0$, $Fr$ may be small or large), unlike in classical RBC, the time-averaged temperature gradient can be misaligned with the gravity and therefore the main pressure gradient, at least locally.
-This may be due to the Coriolis, the centrifugal or other forces.
-The misalignment drives a baroclinic flow (see the review by Harlander within this Special Issue).
-For example, when $Fr>0$, there is a flow even at arbitrarily low imposed temperature gradients, or in Earth's core outside the polar region, baroclinic flows naturally arise as the TPC aligns the flow with rotation rather than gravity \cite{aujogue2018_jfm, agrawal2024_gji}.
-From the curl of (\ref{eq:ns_dim}), the Coriolis force constrains the baroclinic motion into an azimuthal wind $u_\phi$ which is controlled by the \emph{thermal wind balance}.
+{The Coriolis force may, however, have another important effect.
+It can lead, at least locally, to a misalignment of the time-averaged temperature gradient and gravity and therefore the main pressure gradient.
+The misalignment drives a baroclinic flow (see the review by Harlander within this Special Issue \cite{harlander2024_crphys}).
+For example, in Earth's core outside the polar region, baroclinic flows naturally arise as the TPC aligns the flow with rotation rather than gravity \cite{aujogue2018_jfm, agrawal2024_gji}.
+Similarly, in an experimental context or on a local planetary scale when $Fr > 0$, there is a flow even at arbitrarily low imposed temperature gradients.
+The} Coriolis force constrains the baroclinic motion into an azimuthal wind $u_\phi$ which is controlled by the \emph{thermal wind balance}.
 In cylindrical coordinates, and using the previous non-dimensionalisation, it reads

-Here, the effects of the first and second terms in the \emph{rhs} of eq. \eqref{eq:tw_balance} are illustrated by the two examples mentioned above.
-In the geostrophic limit, in which $Fr \to 0$, the gradient part of the Coriolis force is $\mathcal O(1)$ and balanced by the pressure gradient, but its curl part may be balanced by buoyancy, which is $\mathcal O(Ro)$.
-In this case, the thermal wind does not break the Proudman-Taylor Constraint, even at $\mathcal O(Ro)$, and so follows the geostrophic contours.
+{and derives from the curl of eq.~\eqref{eq:ns_dim}.
+The two examples mentioned above are illustrations of the first and second terms on the RHS of eq. \eqref{eq:tw_balance}, respectively, being significant.}

-\subsection{Planetary and Experimental peculiarities}
+\subsection{Planetary and experimental peculiarities}